-The Bot'n roll ONE A+ moves around using two drive wheels that are connected to the motors.
+The Bot'n ONE A roll moves around using two drive wheels that are connected to the motors.
 They are made of plastic with a rubber coating.

-In order to attach each wheel, it is necessary to use an engagement "hub", a hexagon M3x3mm bolt and a M4x6mm PH2 screw.
+In order to attach each wheel it is necessary to use an engagement "hub", a hexagon M3x3mm bolt and an M4x6mm PH2 screw.

-Fig. 12: Components to fix the driving wheels
+Fig. 11: Components to fix the driving wheels

 The motor shaft has a surface that is not round!
-Use this flat area to mechanically lock the bolt hub and prevent it from rotating on the shaft.
+Use this flat area to mechanically lock the bolt hub and prevent it to rotate on the shaft.
 This way you assure that all energy from the motor is transmitted to the wheels!